S-Corporation vs LLC: Which Is Best for Your Business?

 - No ownership restrictions – virtually anyone (individuals, Corporations, other LLC’s, and even foreign entities may be owners of an LLC).

-- Can operate with a single member.
+- The ability to operate with a single member.

-- Are not required to hold annual meetings.
+- No required annual annual meetings.

-An S-Corporation has separate ownership provisions.
+- Pass through taxation: the net income/loss is “passed through” to the personal income of the owner(s)/member(s), and is simply taxed as personal income, An S-Corporation has separate ownership provisions.
 The S-Corporation is limited to 75 shareholders all of which are required to be US citizens.
 They are also required to hold shareholder and corporate meetings, which can affect record-keeping needs and continuity within a company.

-The status of the pass through income is a little different as well for the personal service principals (the principals that are employees.)
+In addition, the status of the pass through income is a little different as well for the personal service principals (the principals that are employees.)
 It is considered “passive income” and not “earned income (like it is with an LLC.)
 Thus, Social Security and Medicare taxes (at this writing) are not levied.

-In addition, LLC’s may have a limited shelf-life.
+Have you been in business for a long time, with no end in sight?
+An S-Corp may be a better choice for you as LLC’s may have a limited shelf-life.
 Some states have a cap on how long they can stay in business (30 years, etc.)